tomlatham/mpags-c-day-4-phumbf/README.md

 - Digits are translated to their English equivalent words (e.g. '0' -> "ZERO")
 - All other characters (punctuation) are discarded

-At present only the Caesar Cipher is supported.
+At present the Caesar and Playfair ciphers are supported.

+# Testing

+After building the MPAGSCipher library it can be tested by running `ctest -VV` from the build directory.

 # Source Code Layout
 Under this directory, the code and associated files are organised as